 Some things are called laws which really aren’t.
 For example, Murphy’s Law that “anything that can go wrong will go wrong.”
 Some people like to add “and at the worst possible time.”
 This of course, is not a real law, but it is worth acting as if it were.

-One of the more important “laws” that affects software development and is mostly ignored is Conway’s Law: “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure.”
+Many “laws” may not be as well-defined as the law of gravity.
+But they are true enough that they should be attended to.
+Doing so can often alleviate their adverse effects when ignored.
+For example, one of the more important “laws” that affects software development, but is unfortunately mostly ignored is Conway’s Law: “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure.”
 Conway’s law is a force that if left unchallenged results in poor architectures when the organizational structure and technical habits of the development teams are not attended to well.

 - Over-working people lowers their efficiency